|Application Due||March 15, 2023|

 Accommodation and Meals

-Students will be responsible for the majority of their meal costs.
+Students will be responsible for their meal costs.
 Though the individual spending habits of each student will vary, please see the budget information below for an estimate of the average out-of-pocket meal expenses.

 Students will arrange their own round-trip travel to Salzburg and will be provided with suggested flight dates and arrival times.
 For budgeting purposes, estimates are provided below.
 Students who wish to have the cost of their flight billed directly to their MU accounts should contact the Director of Study Abroad to make arrangements through MU’s preferred travel agency.
 Transportation from the Salzburg airport to Salzburg College will be provided.
 Once in Salzburg, all program-related travel is included in the program fee.

 Students will be enrolled in 12 credits of AFNR _0590, an International Agriculture, Food and Natural Resources “placeholder” course.
-This “placeholder” will transfer back to MU as the following courses graded on an A/F basis.
+This “placeholder” will transfer back to MU as the following courses graded on an A/F basis (except for the internship, which is graded as S/U).

 - Academic session credits: AFNR 2190 (3 credits): International Agriculture and Natural Resources, AFNR 2191 (3 credits): International Agriculture and Natural Resources—Humanities, and COMM ELEC 3000 Level (3 credits): Intercultural Leadership Development.